rovaniemi/osm-graph-parser/README.md

 7. Now you have `graph.json` in the same directory where the .jar file is.
 8. If you use this data in your own service read [openstreetmap licence.](https://opendatacommons.org/licenses/odbl/1.0/)

+### Possible errors

+1. Parsing take much time or crash.
+  - You need more memory for the program.
+Change java run command to `java -jar -Xmx4096m <jar-file-name>.jar`.
+That will increase java heap max size to 4gb.
+You will need 4gb ram for that.

 ### Prerequisites